subhashramankatti/3D-simulation-of-the-solar-system/README.md

  ## Deployment
-This project can be easily deployed on Vercel or any other hosting platform that
+This project can be easily deployed on Vercel or any other hosting platform that- https://3d-simulation-of-the-solar-system.netlify.app/

 ## License
 This project is licensed under the MIT License.